Fennzo/CourtDocumentsScraper/README.md

 ---

 ## ⚖️ License

+This project is licensed under the [MIT License]

 **Note**: This tool is designed for legitimate use cases such as legal research, case tracking, and public record access.
 Users are responsible for complying with the Dallas County Courts Portal's terms of service and applicable laws regarding web scraping and data collection.